1994 - R U Still Down '94

 * Tracks 6-14 were included in the leaked "Manu Tape".

-Tracks 2-5 were probably in the erased part of the "Manu Tape" (duration for B-Side is 32', the sum for A-Side would more or less be the same for the 7 tracks + an intro of 1-2 minutes).
+Tracks 2-5 were probably in the erased part of the "Manu Tape" (duration for B-Side is 32', the sum for A-Side would be more or less the same for the 7 tracks + an intro of 1-2 minutes or 8 tracks well edited).

 Producer - Stretch (3, 4, 6, 9, 10, 13), Easy Mo Bee (2, 14), LG (8), Brian G (7), Master Tee (12), Johnny J (5), Shock G (11)